 The golden triangle of restaurant menu design is the middle of the menu from where the customer’s eye travels to top right corner from where it ultimately settles to the top left corner.
 This is where you either set-top profit items or set your decoys.
 At the same time in each category, the customer looks at the first and last items first.

-These are your menu soft spots.
+These are the soft spots of your restaurant menu.
 Now combine this with your customer information to form a rough draft of your menu, for example, you could put your high-profit margin dishes which the customers do not typically order so consumers can be urged to give them a try.
 While we are discussing first impressions, it is worthy to note that every dish has an impression of its own.
 Adding words like exquisite, exotic etc in description make a dish more order-able while adding puns in the name of a dish makes it more fun thus increasing its retention capacity in the customers mind!

 3. Setting Decoys

-When we asked people what is the first thing they look at in a menu, 3 out of 5 said prices.
+The first thing that people look at in a menu is prices.
 Want it or not, prices attract a lot of attention, so much that you can not nullify them.
 Avoiding rupee or dollar signs while writing prices; not including dotted lines leading to prices are basics of restaurant menu design but that still does not stop customers from looking at prices.
 An attempt to hide prices very easily backfires as when customers want to look at the price but need to make an effort to hunt it down as it can irritate them and make them order less.

-Also, remember that numbers ending with 99 are taken as unfriendly.
+Also, remember that customers take numbers ending with 99 as unfriendly.
 Customers will round it off to next zero denomination so either round off your prices or end them with 95.
 This makes the price seem a lot friendlier and does not shift the customer to the next cheapest option.

 This article will tell you the best restaurant menu pricing hacks that you must employ while designing your menu.